michalvarys/celestial-academy/src/content/homepage/about.md

         order:  2
     - data:
         title: "Lifetime Support."
         description: "I will give you lifetime support for my readings.
-Most Astrologers won’t do a second reading for you for the same service, but if you have any questions, you are welcome to contact          me anytime."
+Most Astrologers won’t do a second reading for you, but if you have any questions, you are welcome to contact me anytime."
         order:  3

 after: "Receive lifetime support for your own chart for any questions you may have, providing you with security and confidence towards the future.
 There's no need for you to book a new reading with me."